pyrocms/pyrocms-docs/content/setup/upgrade-guides/upgrade-2-1-to-2-2-0.md

-# Upgrading v2.1.x to v2.2.x
+# Upgrading v2.1.x to v2.2.0

-Any version of the 2.1 branch can be upgraded to any version of the 2.2 branch by following these instructions.
+Any version of 2.1.x can be upgraded to 2.2.0 by following these instructions.

 ## 1.)
-Download the latest copy of PyroCMS
+Download PyroCMS v2.2.0

-You can download the latest version of PyroCMS 2.2 [here](https://github.com/pyrocms/pyrocms/zipball/2.2/master).
+You can download PyroCMS v2.2.0 [from GitHub](https://github.com/pyrocms/pyrocms/zipball/v2.2.0).

 If you are using git, you can get the latest copy by running: